shridula09/AI-Recruiter/README.md

 2. **Part 2 — Matching:** candidate profile + job description → role recommendations, match score, strengths and gaps.
 3. **Part 3 — RAG Recruiter:** recruiter question → BM25 + TF-IDF retrieval → grounded context → **Llama 3:8B through Ollama**.

-The architecture deliberately avoids unnecessary model layers.
-Part 1 and the numerical matching engine are deterministic and explainable; Llama 3:8B is used only for the required recruiter-chat generation stage.

-> **Challenge compliance:** the challenge requires Llama 3:8B for Part 3 and asks the demo video to show Llama 3:8B running on the user's device.
-This repository is configured for the official Ollama `llama3:8b` tag. urlOllama Llama 3:8B tagshttps://ollama.com/library/llama3:8b/tags

 ---

 ## 1. Project Overview